dayseanm04/computer-security/host-and-application-security/02-web-browser-security-hardening/02-Microsoft-Edge-Security-Hardening/01-Passwords-and-Autofill.md

 ![SS7](Screenshots/ss7.png)
 ![SS8](Screenshots/SS8.png)

-For demonstration purposes, I intentionally created thesse weak password for demonstration to trigger this alert.
+For demonstration purposes, I intentionally created thesse weak passwords for demonstration to trigger this alert.

+### Fix
+1. Click the Resused or Weak password entry
+2. Click **Change**
+3. Chrome redirects to the associated website
+4. Update the password with a **strong and unique password**
+5. Then update the new passsword in password manager